amirlib/gca/CHANELOG.md

 ## 3.0.0

+Behind the scenes, each of the classes and files has undergone a change to improve performance and readability.
+Here are some of the noticeable changes:

 * Discover folder was deleted with Discover class and DiscoverError exception.
 The Set data structure replaces Discover class.
 * `BFS Algorithm`
-  * Returns null if there no such given node in the original graph.
+  * Returns null if the given node does not exists in the original graph.
 * `Edmonds Krap Algorithm`
   * Returns 0, if the given graph is not instance of FlowGraph.
 * `Graph`